Philippines records 2,987 more coronavirus infections, 19 deaths

 The Philippines' health department vowed on Sunday to update its game plan against COVID-19 within a week and sought to beef up the healthcare workforce in the capital Manila, where medical frontliners are calling for reviving strict lockdowns.

-Philippine President Rodrigo Duterte on Monday vowed to mobilise the military to enforce the lockdown if the situation becomes a "runaway contagion".
+Philippine President Rodrigo Duterte on Monday said he would mobilise the military to enforce the lockdown if the situation becomes a "runaway contagion".

 He also welcomed on Tuesday an offer from Russia to supply a COVID-19 vaccine that he expects will be free of charge.